viewyonder/prompt-injectionator/prototyping/phase-1-requirements/2-functional-requirements.md

 # 2. Functional Requirements

+## MVP Focus

+What is the single most important function?
+Probably an API endpoint that takes a prompt and returns a risk score.

+Example User Stories:

+- "As a developer, I want to send a user-provided prompt to an API endpoint and get a simple verdict (e.g., SAFE, SUSPICIOUS, MALICIOUS) and a confidence score."

+- "As a security analyst, I want a simple web UI where I can paste a prompt to test the detection engine."

-Core Capabilities:
+## Core Capabilities

- Prompt injection detection methods
+- Prompt injection detection methods
- Attack vector testing suite
+- Attack vector testing suite
- Defense mechanism implementations
+- Defense mechanism implementations
- Real-time analysis features
+- Real-time analysis features
- Reporting and logging
+- Reporting and logging

-User Workflows:
+## User Workflows

- Security researcher workflow
+# Security researcher workflow
- Developer integration workflow
+# Developer integration workflow
- Automated testing workflow
+# Automated testing workflow
- Incident response workflow
+# Incident response workflow